xzeck/VacuumCleaningRobot/README.md

 # Vaccum Cleaning Robot

 This is a simple implementation of a vaccum cleaning robot written in python.

-It divides a given area into n x n grids and assigns a dirty bit to each grid.
+It divides a given area into *n x n* grids and assigns a dirty bit to each grid.

 >Obstacle : 2

 >Clean Bit: 0

 >Dirty Bit: 1

+### Dependencies
+- matplotlib
+- numpy

 ### Usage